YePpHa/UserProxy/README.md

 ```

 ### Prepare function call
-If you're going to call the same function with the same callback function mulltiple
+If you're going to call the same function with the same callback function multiple
 times.
 Then you can use `prepareCall`, where the first argument is the method, the
 second argument is the callback.
 The arguments after that will be passed to the
 defined function.